Dennis the Menace and Gnasher (2009 TV series): Book

 On 6 February 2014, a book called The Diary of Dennis the Menace was released to celebrate The Beano's 75-year anniversary.
 The second book Beanotown Battle was released on 1 May 2014.
 The third book Rollercoaster Riot was released on 7 August 2014.
 Steven Butler wrote the books.
 Butler also released audiobooks for the first three titles.
 The fourth book Bash Street Bandit was released on 5 February 2015.
 The fifth book Canine Carnage was released on 2 July 2015.
 The sixth book The Great Escape was released on 4 February 2016.

+Video game

+In 2015, Dennis and Gnasher: Adventures! was released for iOS devices.
+The app was developed by DC Thomson in partnership with LivoBooks, with Mark Cotton leading the project.
+The four-part story follows Dennis and Gnasher as they battle against a zombie attack in Beanotown.
+The story allows for camera integration, giving players the opportunity to join Dennis and the gang as part of the story.
+Users can earn points and badges upon completing the games.